-- Councilmember Black has proposed this legislative rezoning to implement several of the land use recommendations in the Near Southeast Area Plan (2023) for the University Hills neighborhood. - It would rezone some affected properties out of Former Chapter 59 districts and Denver Zoning Code campus zone districts into more appropriate districts within the Denver Zoning Code, and would update zoning for other properties to establish maximum building heights more consistent with the existing character of the neighborhood. - If adopted, this application would rezone affected properties to various districts from the Denver Zoning Code, including C-MX-16, C-MX-16, UO-1, S-MX-5A, S-MX-3, S-MU-3, G-MU-5, and G-RO-3. - The properties included in the rezoning are currently used for commercial/retail, parking mixed-use, and multi-unit residential.
+- Councilmember Black has proposed this legislative rezoning to implement several of the land use recommendations in the Near Southeast Area Plan (2023) for the University Hills neighborhood. - It would rezone some affected properties out of Former Chapter 59 districts and Denver Zoning Code campus zone districts into more appropriate districts within the Denver Zoning Code, and would update zoning for other properties to establish maximum building heights more consistent with the existing character of the neighborhood. - The properties included in the rezoning are currently used for commercial/retail, parking mixeduse, and multi-unit residential. - During the City Council Public Hearing on 6/20/2023, it is anticipated that Councilmember Kendra Black will propose a modification to the original application.
+The modification to this application is based on a series of meetings with property owners along Iliff Avenue, and further consideration of the Near Southeast Area Plan guidance. - If adopted as modified, this application will propose the following zone districts: C-MX-20, C-MX-20, UO-1, S-MX-8A, S-MX-3, G-MX-3, G-MU-5, and G-RO-3.
+This staff report analyzes these proposed zone districts.